oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 --- | --- | ---
 Primary Client Access | Web Client (HTML5)<br>Windows Desktop Client | User will primarily access AVD resources using the [Web Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/user-documentation/connect-web) (HTML5) and the Windows Desktop Client.<br /><br />The Windows Desktop client installed on a Windows Desktop client is the recommend client access method as it provides support for RDP Shortpath.
 Browser Support | Microsoft Edge<br>Apple Safari<br>Mozilla Firefox<br>Google Chrome | All current browsers advised by Microsoft which have HTML5 compatibility will be supported.
-Conditional Access App Exclusions | Exclude from blocking policies:<br>Windows Virtual Desktop<br>Windows Virtual Desktop Client<br>Include in MFA grant policy:<br>Windows Virtual Desktop<br>Windows Virtual Desktop Client | Exclusion of any “All Cloud Apps” policies that prevent the use of Azure Virtual Desktop should be implemented to allow connectivity from non-agency endpoints.
+Conditional Access App Exclusions | Exclude from blocking policies:<br>Windows Virtual Desktop<br>Windows Virtual Desktop Client<br>Include in MFA grant policy:<br>Windows Virtual Desktop<br>Windows Virtual Desktop Client | Exclusion of any “All Cloud Apps” policies that prevent the use of Azure Virtual Desktop should be implemented to allow connectivity from non-organisation endpoints.
 Conditional Access Session Control | Set to 14 hours (when KMSI enabled) | Session Control policy should be implemented to enforce MFA after long periods when KMSI (Keep me Signed In) is implemented.
 RDP Shortpath | Configured | RDP Shortpath should be enabled if there is line of sight to the Azure Landing Zone, as it offers better reliability and consistent latency when compared to an Internet connection.